TommyScribble/pattern-library-v2/README.md

-# React / Typescript Biolerplater - wip
+# React / Typescript Biolerplater
-This starter project is meant to get you up and running with all the essentails to start building you project immediatley.
-It contains all the basic building block to get started quickly and safely.
+This starter project is meant to get you up and running with all the essentails to start building your project immediatley.
+It contains all the basic building blocks to get started in minutes.

 Includes:
 - Typescript